Skip to content

 A domain identifies company web sites, e-mail servers, but also other devices such as gateways and routers via a common name.
 For example, microsoft.com is the domain name of Microsoft’s web sites and update servers.
 A single web server can serve web sites for multiple domain names, but a single FQDN can only point to one machine.
 For example, Apple Computer has the following web sites: www.apple.com, www.info.apple.com and store.apple.com.
 Each of these sites could be hosted on different machines.

-For detailed information about e-mail domains and their configuration, see the AXS Guard E-mail Relay How To, which can be accessed by clicking on the permanently available Documentation button in the Administrator Tool.
+For detailed information about e-mail domains and their configuration, see the AXS Guard MTA documentation.

 E-mail Domains